Mwadz/Sematic-Text-Similarity/README.md

 # Sematic-Text-Similarity
-Solving a Semantic textual Similarity problems by comparing two texts items using simscore to decide whether they are similar in meaning.
+A model that Solves Semantic text Similarity problems by comparing two texts items using simscore to decide whether they are similar in meaning.